Perspective | Kellyanne Conway undermined the truth like no other Trump official. And journalists enabled her.

 “Thank God the White House correspondents’ dinner is over so I don’t have to see reporters drinking with Kellyanne at Fiola Mare again,” one astute media observer told me recently, mentioning a high-priced, see-and-be-seen Georgetown waterfront restaurant.

 Worse, though, were her repeated violations of the Hatch Act, which prohibits government officials from political activity while serving in their official roles.
 Conway got away with it — disingenuously referring to efforts to call it out as violations of her free speech.
-In doing so, she paved the way for further likely abuses, like having Secretary of State Mike Pompeo give an RNC speech this week or Trump’s use of the White House as a backdrop for parts of the convention.
+In doing so, she paved the way for further likely abuses, such as having Secretary of State Mike Pompeo give a convention speech this week or Trump’s use of the White House as a backdrop for parts of the convention.

 But the political press, with some exceptions, gave Kellyanne a pass.
 More than that, they seemed to like her just fine.